AI Engine/DSP/Window IO

 - Specify filter coefficients via input port

-- When this option is enabled, the tool allows you to specify reloadable filter coefficients via input port.
+- When this option is enabled, the tool allows you to specify reloadable filter coefficients via the input port.

 - Filter coefficients

 - This field should be specified with the asymmetric filter coefficients and must be in the range 4 to 240 inclusive.

 - Describes the number of samples used as an input to the filter function.
 The number of values in the output window will be equal to input window size also by virtue of the single rate nature of this function.